lammps/lammps/doc/src/compute_podfit.rst

 Four-Body SNAP Descriptors
 """"""""""""""""""""""""""

-In addtion to the proper othogonal descriptors described above, we also employ the spectral neighbor analysis potential (SNAP) descriptors.
+In addition to the proper orthogonal descriptors described above, we also employ the spectral neighbor analysis potential (SNAP) descriptors.
 SNAP uses bispectrum components to characterize the local neighborhood of each atom in a very general way.
 The mathematical definition of the bispectrum calculation and its derivatives w.r.t. atom positions is described in